 “Open 311” has been used to refer to a few different things.
 To clarify, the intent of this website is to create a standard specification to turn 311 services into an open platform.
 I call this Open311, but really, it’s is a standard that does not yet exist.
-There won’t be any one specific app or API implementation that can be referred to as “The Open 311,” but as an open platform there will be a multitude of Open311-compliant apps that work with a multitude of Open311 API implementations.
+There won’t be any one specific app or API implementation that can be referred to as “The Open 311,” but as an open platform there will be a multitude of Open311-compliant apps that work with a multitude of Open311 API implementations, you can also read about the Eco business energy suppliers to do business or personal use.
 This is the architecture of an open platform.

 An Open Platform

 Much of what distinguishes a platform from an open platform is covered in a recent post that describes the web and democracy as examples of open platforms, but the fundamental point is that an open platform can’t exist until an open standard does.
 In the context of 311, an open platform is one that makes service requests publicly available and enables participation through a read/write interface.
 Additionally, an open standard gives this platform complete accessibility, collective innovation, and a distributed model with scalability and stability.

 The Many Faces of Open311